mkocaoglu/mkocaoglu.github.io/_pages/about.md

 Research
 ======
+I am an incoming Assistant Professor at Purdue University in the ECE department.
 My current research focuses on machine learning in general and causal inference and learning algorithms from data in particular.
 Specifically, I have been developing algorithms for learning causal graphs from observational and experimental data using tools from information theory and graph theory.

 News
 ======